massoncheg/forgejo-docs/docs/admin/setup/reverse-proxy.md

 Forgejo does not need the help of a proxy to do HTTPS, it can do it directly.
 Set in `SERVER` section of the configuration `PROTOCOL=https` and either set `CERT_FILE` and `KEY_FILE` or let Forgejo manage the certificates with `ENABLE_ACME=true`

+## Security of subpath

+The security model of browsers assumes that interactions on the same-origin are safe.[^1] By using a subpath, this assumption of the browser no longer holds, which can can make using Forgejo insecure if that origin hosts content entered by a user under different sub-paths.
+Forgejo offers **no protection** to mitigate this scenario.
+For example, malicious content on the same origin could host CSRF attacks against Forgejo.

+[^1]: A good read about this security model is https://educatedguesswork.org/posts/web-security-model-origin.

 ## NGINX

 ### Basic HTTP